Apurv56kum/Tic-Tac--Toe-Game/README.md

-# Tic-Tac--Toe-Game
+# overview
-Tic - Tac - Toe Game
-This project is the part of the Web Development tutorial.
-This is a simple Tic Tac Toe game built using JavaScript.
-The game can be played in a web browser and is designed to be simple and intuitive.
+Tic Tac Toe is a two-player game where each player takes turns marking a square on a 3x3 grid.
+The objective is to be the first to form a horizontal, vertical, or diagonal line with your own symbol.
+This repository provides a console-based implementation of the game, allowing you to play against a friend.

 # Demo link
  https://apurv56kum.github.io/Tic-Tac--Toe-Game/